arsalanManavii/tic_tac_toe_ai/README.md

-This Is A TicTacToe Game That You Can Either Play By Your Own With Bot(Unbeatable One) Or Your Friend I Used Mini-Max Algorithm To Implement Bot-Player In This Game I Hope This Application Is Useful For Those Who Need It And Hope You Guys Like It
+This Is A TicTacToe Game That You Can Either Play By Your Own With Bot(Unbeatable One) Or Your Friend

+I Used Mini-Max Algorithm To Implement Bot-Player In This Game

+I Hope This Application Is Useful For Those Who Need It And You Guys Like It

 The Goals Of This Project Is